gamkedo-la/underground-tactics/narrative/Brainstorming.md

 	- Certain hostile enemies will wait to ambush PCs
 		- PCs can notice ambushes and reverse surprise rounds
 - Environment Rules
+	- Character Movement happens independently on each character's turn
+		- Characters can flee by exiting enemy "leash range" or escaping the current room through designated evacuation zones
 	- Trap encounters:
 	- Puzzle encounters:
 	- Hidden item encounters: